What is a blended family and why does it impact my retirement plan?

 The higher your withdrawal rate, the greater the uncertainty.
 If you are more aggressive with your investments, you could expect higher returns, and maybe for a period of time a 5% or even 6% rate of withdrawal works just fine.
 However, what happens when the first recession hits?
 Or the first bear market?

 This is why we like to use Dynamic Withdrawals by way of a “Guardrail Approach.”
 This involves reducing the rate of withdrawal during a significant downturn in stocks.
 Conversely, our clients can increase spending when markets are performing well.
 In our modeling, we have concluded that this is the best way to maximize the safe withdrawal rate, but at the same time maintain flexibility based on current economic conditions.
+I also wrote more in-depth about this topic in this blog post.

 Should I Buy An Annuity?